zeroclipboard/jquery.zeroclipboard/README.md

 # jquery.zeroclipboard

-Bind to the `beforecopy`, `copy`, and `aftercopy` events, custom DOM-like events for clipboard injection generated using jQuery's Special Events API and [ZeroClipboard](http://zeroclipboard.org/)'s Core module.
-In order for the clipboard injection functionality to be hooked up, you _**MUST**_ bind a handler for either `beforecopy` or `copy` on the selected element set.
+Bind to the `beforecopy`, `copy`, `aftercopy`, and `copy-error` events, custom DOM-like events for clipboard injection generated using jQuery's Special Events API and [ZeroClipboard](http://zeroclipboard.org/)'s Core module.

 The `beforecopy` and `copy` events trigger when the user clicks on a bound element.

 The `aftercopy` event triggers after the clipboard injection has been attempted, regardless of whether or not the injection succeeded.

+The `copy-error` event triggers if any of the underlying ZeroClipboard error events occur.

 The `click` event will also be bubbled after the `aftercopy` event handlers have all been triggered or stopped.